toddllm/klaviyo-reporting-poc/START-HERE.md

 After completing the Fivetran + BigQuery integration, we will implement the BigQuery sanity checks as defined in [BQ_SANITY_PR_PLAN.md](docs/BQ_SANITY_PR_PLAN.md).
 This plan introduces an automated BigQuery sanity-check step that can run locally, as part of the end-to-end demo, and in CI.

+### Demo-Ready PR Plan

+To prepare for client-facing demonstrations, we have defined a new set of PRs (22-26) in [DEMO_READY_PR_PLAN.md](docs/DEMO_READY_PR_PLAN.md).
+This plan focuses on creating a complete reporting solution with BigQuery views, Looker Studio dashboards, and optional Google Sheets exports that can be used to demonstrate the value of our solution to clients.

 ### Steps for Working on a PR

 1. **Check the PR Plan**: Review the appropriate PR plan document to identify the next PR to work on.
    - For Fivetran + BigQuery integration: [FIVETRAN_BIGQUERY_PR_PLAN.md](docs/FIVETRAN_BIGQUERY_PR_PLAN.md)
    - For BigQuery sanity checks: [BQ_SANITY_PR_PLAN.md](docs/BQ_SANITY_PR_PLAN.md)
+   - For client-facing demo preparation: [DEMO_READY_PR_PLAN.md](docs/DEMO_READY_PR_PLAN.md)
    - Look for PRs that don't have checkmarks (`[ ]` instead of `[x]`)
    - Check if there's a specific branch name specified in the PR plan